qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

 Remarks: The 'Tab' on Left-Control causes a slight delay for using Control in combination with a mouse.
 It seems this will be difficult to fix, because it is spread over two devices.
-To avoid the ±0.2 second delay, activate a layer where Left-Control is direct, such as `_FUN`.
+To avoid the ±0.2 second delay, activate a layer where Left-Control is direct, such as toggle to `_DRA` on `_FUN.`

 The two keys with ';' (Del;`_ACC`, Right;`_DRA`) do not auto-repeat on double tap, like QMK normal layer-tap keys.
 There is an uncluttered _Delete_ and _Right_ on the `_NSY` or `_MOV` layer respectively.